mhvwerts/randommw/README.md

 Many implementations of ziggurat algorithms for generation of normally distributed numbers from a uniform PRNG can be found on the Internets.
 Here are two well-documented and reliable examples.

 - [Kschischang](https://www.comm.utoronto.ca/~frank/ZMG/) has made a very nicely documented and well-structured (yet platform-dependent) C implementation of McFarland's 2016 [10] ziggurat algorithm.
 A copy of Kschischang's code package (`zmg-0.90`) is located in the folder `zmg_kschischang`.
-In a preliminary (unoptimized) test on Windows (gcc, w64devkit), ZMG (w/ PCG64) performed approx. 2.5x slower than ZIGNOR (w/ MWC256, Splitmix64 or Xoshiro256+) for generation of large numbers of normally distributed random numbers.
+In a preliminary (unoptimized) test on Windows (gcc, w64devkit), ZMG (w/ PCG64) performed approx. 2.5x slower than ZIGNOR (w/ MWC256) for generation of large numbers of normally distributed random numbers.

 - [Voss](https://www.seehuhn.de/pages/ziggurat.html) provides a concise and well-structured ziggurat code that is part of the GNU Scientific Library ([function `gsl_ran_gaussian_ziggurat()`](https://www.gnu.org/software/gsl/doc/html/randist.html#c.gsl_ran_gaussian_ziggurat) ).
 It is based on the original algorithm by Marsaglia & Tsang,[13] with some simplifications, and might suffer from the same minor randomness problems.[9]